 While painkiller abuse isn’t new, the opioid epidemic puts a new light on the problem.
 Moreover, overdoses claim the lives of tens of thousands each year.
 What can help is recognizing painkiller withdrawal symptoms when you see them.

-It’s important that you understand not everyone gets every potential symptom of withdrawal.
-In fact, think of it like someone with the flu.
+You must understand that not everyone gets every potential symptom of withdrawal.
+In fact, think of it as someone with the flu.
 Most flu sufferers get a fever, body aches, and a sore throat, but not everyone vomits or gets headaches.

-For example, some of the possible symptoms you might see include:
+For example, some of the early symptoms of painkiller withdrawal will include:

 - Poor appetite